 - .WMV (Windows only): Can be played on all Windows devices, as well as some Mac and mobile devices

 The typical length of a recording is 1-3 hours.
+The maximum length of a recording is 8 hours.
 Please note that running extensively long sessions may result in recording failures.

 Yes, as long as the session has been converted to .MP4 format it can be viewed from any device.

 Yes.
 The Recording Preferences will determine if and how audio is included in session recordings.
 The following options are available:

 - Don't record audio: Recordings will only include the Presenter's shared screen.